 NCCF has joined Chautauqua Grants in an effort to streamline our grantmaking process.
 Visit the NCCF Our Funders page on Chautauqua Grants to learn more.

-The process for the Community Grants Program remains the same - a Letter of Interest is required by March 1.
+The process for the Community Grants Program remains the same - a Letter of Interest is required by March 1 or September 1 of each year.
 Programs that are approved by the Grants Committee will then be asked to submit a full application.
 NCCF will provide those organizations with the necessary sign-in information and a link to complete this process.

 COMMUNITY GRANTS PROGRAM